gateplane-io/vault-plugins/README.md

 * **Dedicated WebUI domain**: Access a pre-configured GatePlane WebUI under a custom domain (e.g: `<myorg>.app.gateplane.io`), allowing for security configurations (e.g: mTLS), Vault/OpenBao login integrations (e.g: Okta login, Userpass, etc) and Access Claim Integrations.
 * **Support**: Get support on designing your infrastructure access management with GatePlane

-* **Zero-Knowledge**: GatePlane infrastructure does only get non-sensitive metadata to provide the above features.
+* **Zero-Knowledge**: GatePlane infrastructure does only get non-sensitive metadata to provide the above features for *Team and Eneterprise* plans.

 **Your organization's access control *NEVER* depends on or is shared with GatePlane infrastructure**